ghafran/hold/README.md

 hold('key', function (done) {

-  // only one call enters here at any given time doSomething(function(err, result){
+  // only one call enters here at any given time for a given key doSomething(function(err, result){

     // callback with results of doSomething